Manchester United's first starting XI of pre-season. 👀 pic.twitter.com/wEd8FTd3pW

 Jonny Evans - Retired

-Goalkeepers: Andre Onana, Altay Bayindir, Tom Heaton.
+Goalkeepers: Andre Onana, Senne Lammens, Altay Bayindir, Tom Heaton.

 Midfielders: Mason Mount, Bruno Fernandes, Matheus Cunha, Casemiro, Manuel Ugarte, Kobbie Mainoo, Toby Collyer.